viollbailey/MyME433/HW1/HatSoup.md

 ### Instructions
 1. Read the scriptures and memorize thine daily affirmations.
-2. Kneals before thy holy shrines and give thanks.
+2. Kneel before thy holy shrines and give thanks.
 3. Venerate the _Onion_.
 4. Slice the hat of the sinful organization into the pattern of the current **Holy Origram** (as foreseen by _Bob's Guide to Celestial Movements and Tap Dance, pg.2008_) that its corrupt essence may once again be wrought pure by the spirits of the Aether.
 5. Mix all ingredients into the hat of the preferred organization.